Mom (film): Plot

 Devki Sabarwal is a vivacious biology teacher who is popular with her students.
-In class, student Mohit Chadda sends Devki's stepdaughter, Arya, an offensive video; Devki throws his phone out the window.
-At home, despite Devki's persistence and warmth, Arya rebuffs her attempts to build a relationship.
-When Arya is invited to Valentine's Day party at Zodiac Farms, Devki and her husband Anand reluctantly allow her to go.
+However, her stepdaughter Arya rebuffs her attempts to build a relationship despite Devki's persistence and warmth, as she still misses her biological mother.
+One day in class, a student Mohit Chadda sends Arya an inappropriate video; Devki throws his phone out the window.
+When Arya is invited to a Valentine's Day party at Zodiac Farms, Devki and Arya's father Anand reluctantly allow her to go.
 Arya rejects the advances of Mohit and his cousin, Charles Deewan, at the party.
-Angered by the public rejection, Charles, Mohit, their criminal friend Joginder "Jagan" Singh, and farmhouse security guard Baburam Yadav attack Arya when she leaves the party.
-They brutally strangle and rape her and, leaving her for dead, dump her in a roadside ditch.
-Arya is found barely alive, and brought to a hospital; Devki and Anand are shattered.
-She quickly recovers, and names her attackers.
+Angered by the public rejection, Charles, Mohit, their criminal friend Joginder "Jagan" Singh, and farmhouse security guard Baburam Yadav ambush and kidnap Arya when she leaves the party.
+They brutally gang rape and strangle her, then dump her in a roadside ditch, leaving her for dead.
+Arya is found barely alive by a man walking his dog the next morning, and brought to a hospital; Devki and Anand are shattered.
+She suffers serious internal injuries, but recovers over the next month and names her attackers.

-Inspector Mathew Francis quickly rounds up the perpetrators.
-His case falls apart when Arya is found to be drinking, however, raising the possibility that her memory is unreliable; in addition, the tardily-collected semen samples were too weak to match those of her attackers.
-The four attackers are acquitted due to a lack of evidence.
-Arya, in shock and broken by the verdict, pulls away from Devki (who realizes that she has probably lost Arya forever).
+Inspector Mathew Francis quickly rounds up the perpetrators; however, the case falls apart when Arya is found to have consumed alcohol at the party, raising the possibility that her memory is unreliable.
+In addition, the tardily-collected semen samples are too weak to match those of her attackers.
+The four men are acquitted due to a lack of evidence.
+Arya, in shock and broken by the verdict, withdraws and tears away from Devki.
+The family's lawyer suggests appealing to a higher court, but Devki has lost her faith in the legal system.

-Devki remembers a shady detective, Dayashankar Kapoor ("DK"), whom she had met on the night Arya was raped.
-The father of a daughter, DK understands her pain and agrees to help her seek justice and revenge for Arya.
-Devki enlists former students to attack Baburam, the security guard, and they seduce and drug him.
+Devki remembers a shady detective, Dayashankar Kapoor ("DK"), whom she had met at the police station on the night of the crime.
+Having a daughter himself, DK understands her pain and agrees to help her seek revenge for Arya's ordeal.
+Devki enlists her former students to attack Baburam, and they seduce and drug him.
 He awakens four days later, still drunk and remembering nothing, and discovers that he has been castrated.
 In a state of shock, he dies in an accident.
-Devki then breaks into Charles' home and mixes crushed apple seeds – a source of cyanide – into his powdered nutritional supplement; Charles is paralyzed.
-When Mohit visits Charles at the hospital, Devki (tipped off by DK) plants apple seeds and other evidence at Mohit's home; however, she leaves behind her glasses.
-Mathew quickly arrests Mohit; Charles is dying, and Mohit will be charged with murder.
+Devki then breaks into Charles' home and mixes crushed apple seeds, a source of cyanide, into his powdered nutritional supplement.
+Charles is paralysed, and when Mohit visits him at the hospital, Devki (tipped off by DK) plants apple seeds and other evidence at Mohit's home; however, she leaves behind her glasses.
+Mathew quickly arrests Mohit and he is charged with murder since Charles is dying.